kenshi-player/zzzzzzzzzzz/README.md

 ### Testing

-I use a lot of AI to help create tests and do static assertions.
-So expect some repeated code in the tests.
+I use a lot of AI to help create unit tests and do static assertions.
+So expect some repeated code in those tests.

+For integration test, I took care to create test cases that actually touch the edge cases.
+The `tests/test_cases.rs` has some comments explaining each test

 ## IO